vishaltelangre/ff/README.md

     -V, --version             Prints version information

 OPTIONS:
+    -x, --exclude <exclude>    Exclude files and directories matching this regular expression from the search results.
     -j, --threads <threads>    The approximate number of threads to use.
 A value of 0 (which is the default) results in thread count set to available CPU cores.